-Lauren Rivera is an expert on workplace personnel practices, with a focus on diversity, equity, and inclusion.
-She has written extensively on hiring and promotion practices in elite professional service firms.
-Her award-winning book Pedigree: How Elite Students Get Elite Jobs (Princeton University Press) investigates hiring decisions for top-tier investment banks, consulting firms, and law firms.
-She is currently working on a variety of projects examining discrimination in public and private education.
-Her research has been featured in the Atlantic, Economist, Financial Times, Fortune, New York Times, Wall Street Journal, and NPR.
-In recognition for her work, Professor Rivera received the American Sociological Association's William Julius Wilson Early Career Award.
-She has been named a top business school professor by Poets & Quants and a rising management star by Thinkers50.
+Lauren Rivera is Professor of Management & Organizations at Northwestern University’s Kellogg School of Management.
+Her research unpacks how the way people define and evaluate merit shapes social inequalities.
+Her best-selling book Pedigree: How Elite Students Get Elite Jobs (Princeton University Press) investigates on-campus recruitment and hiring for elite professional service firms and the roles that social class, gender, and race play in this process.
+Dr. Rivera’s research has been featured in the Atlantic, Economist, Financial Times, Fortune, Harvard Business Review, New York Times, Wall Street Journal, and NPR and has received a variety of awards from the American Sociological Association.
+She was named one of the world’s top business school professors by Poets & Quants and a rising management star by Thinkers50.
 She received her B.A. in sociology and psychology from Yale University and her Ph.D. in sociology from Harvard University.
-She previously worked at Evite.com and Monitor Deloitte.
+Before entering academia, she worked at Evite.com and Leo Burnett Hispanic, and was a Consultant at Monitor Group London.

-Discrimination, culture, interpersonal evaluation, inequality, decision-making, organizations, social class, gender, education, qualitative and mixed methods
+Labor markets, hiring, discrimination, inequality, personnel practices, organizations, elites, social class, gender, education, qualitative and mixed methods

-Leadership, workplace diversity, discrimination, decision-making, influence, teams, organizations, inequality, qualitative and mixed methods
+Leadership, workplace diversity, hiring, decision-making, influence, teams, qualitative and mixed methods

 This program is designed for anyone working in organizations where people problems and personalities challenge productivity.
 It is ideal for small businesses in which developing a collaborative culture is essential, as well as large organizations with complex reporting relationships.
 Organizations that are experiencing fundamental change, those that are trying to absorb new acquisitions, family businesses preparing for generational transitions and geographically-challenged teams are perfectly suited for this program.